4ndrelim/data-structures-and-algorithms/src/dataStructures/linkedList/README.md

 *Source: BeginnersBook*

-### Search

-Due to the contiguous nature of an array, we only need the memory address for the first element to calculate the address for any subsequent element, resulting in a *O(1)* lookup time.

-However, to look for a element in a linked list of size *n*, we would have to traverse through each node to get the pointer to the next node until we reached our required node.
-This creates a *O(n)* lookup time.

-There are also some unique methods to speed up your linked lists searches, which will be discussed in a later section.

-**Generally, searching a index in a array is faster than a linked list.**

-### Insert

-#### Front & End Insertion
-When we try to insert a element from the beginning and the end of array, to keep the contiguity in memory, we need to shift all other elements to the left (in the case of a end insertion) or right (in the case of a front insertion).
-This incurs a *O(n)* time complexity.

-However, we just need to update the pointer address in our new node (for a front insertion), or a pointer address in our last node (for a end insertion) in a linked list, incurring a *O(1)* time complexity.

-#### Inserting into the *i-th* index
-To insert a element into the *i-th* position of an array, we need to navigate to that position and shift all element that have a index of more than *i + 1* back.

-For a linked list, we have to navigate to the *i - 1 th* node and change the pointer to reference our new node.
-We can then reference the rest of the list by updating the pointer in our newly added node.

-In both cases, a *O(n)* time complexity is incurred.

-**Generally, inserting a element into a linked list is faster than an array.**

 ### Memory Requirements & Flexibility
 As a contiguous block of memory must be allocated for an array, its size is fixed.